Srinu316/fsdsm-end-to-end/README.md

-# thus is my end to end project
+# this is my end to end project

 # first initialize the git